Rutok County is also known as “Rutog County”. It was called Rutok Zong in ancient time

 It is a border county dominated by animal husbandry, semi-agricultural and semi-pastoral.
 The proportion of animal husbandry is relatively large, and agricultural production is very limited.
 And the Local products mainly include butter, leather, wool, cattle and cashmere, schizothoracids, oxygymnocypris stewarti.

 Tourism in Rutok County is benefited from Pangong Tso Lake and Rutok Rock Paintings.
 Immerse yourself in the scenery of blue sky, green waters, the lake and mountains of Pangong Tso Lake.
 In this “bird world” that can be called the highest one in the world, watching the spectacular scenes of birds spreading their wings and staying at low altitude is definitely a rare visual impact and spiritual enjoyment to those whom live live in the hustle and bustle of the city.

-Note: A road leads west for about 60 km to Retso town where to access the traditional trade route via Lake Mendong-tso and across the Chugu la and Kamar La pass into Ladakh.
+Note: A road leads west for about 60 km to Retso town where to access traditional trade route via Lake Mendong-tso and across Chugu la and Kamar La pass into Ladakh.
 This route is also thought to be the extreme west part of the Tea-Horse Trading Route.